Situational Depression Symptoms and Treatment

 Life has a way of throwing unexpected curveballs at us that cause stress, anxiety, and sometimes something more serious like situational depression.

 Really, the only prediction we can make about life is that it is unpredictable.
-There’s no escaping the surprise twists and turns that come at us from the earliest of ages.
+There’s no escaping the surprise twists and turns that come at us from all angles.

 As adults, we tend to understand this concept, but it doesn’t necessarily mean this unexpected stress just rolls right off our backs.
 In fact, there are all kinds of events in life, both positive and negative, that can lead to situational depression.